giocomai/ganttrify/README.md

 Alright, you prefer to use dates rather than month numbers from the beginning of the project.
-You’re welcome: just format the date as follows, and remember to include the `month_number = FALSE` parameter.
+You’re welcome: just format the date as follows, and remember to include the `month_number_label = FALSE` parameter.
 You can also use exact dates (e.g. `2021-01-01`), but by default they would still be converted to include the entire month were that given day falls.

 ``` r
 knitr::kable(ganttrify::test_project_date_month)